 The LSO Artist Portrait is a small series of concerts focusing on one specific soloist, giving audiences a chance to experience all sides of the soloist’s artistry.
 This particular series with Janine Jansen involves three concerts with the Orchestra, alongside a complementary series of chamber recitals at Wigmore Hall.

-Janine will take on three very different interpretations of the violin concerto – Bernstein's Serenade with Sir Antonio Pappano (5 Feb), Brahms' Violin Concerto with Valery Gergiev (12 Mar) and Berg's Violin Concerto with Gianandrea Noseda (6 Apr), taking us from the peak of 19th-century Romanticism to the experimental Second Viennese School and beyond.
+Janine will take on very different interpretations of the violin concerto – Bernstein's Serenade with Sir Antonio Pappano (5 Feb) and Berg's Violin Concerto with Gianandrea Noseda (6 Apr), taking us from the peak of 19th-century Romanticism to the experimental Second Viennese School and beyond.

 Janine Jansen performs with the London Symphony Orchestra as part of a Artist Portrait series, starting on Sunday 5 February at the Barbican.